 A simple way to write your final lines is to repeat the essence of your message—the one thing you want your readers to remember.

-In the following paragraph, for instance, the reader is reminded that good blogging is a conversation with your readers:
+In the concluding paragraph below, for instance, the reader is reminded that good blogging is a conversation with your readers:

 The truth about seducing your blog readers